The Story of KHIMSTONIK and Her Lineal Descendants

 My family descends from WOW-YICK-MA NAH-KHEE-UM NU-SHWA, the People from Lower Snake River Palouse.
 The Palouse are a distinct band of Ichishkin speaking people located in the confluence of the states of Oregon, Washington and Idaho.
 My ancestors resisted signing onto the Yakama Treaty of 1855, so our family’s land claims are a bit different from others in the area.
 My relatives CHO-WAWA-TYET (Indian Jim), XILCH-KO-WAKS WACH-OM-KYE (Wolf Necklace) and AL-LI-LUYA (Thomas Jim) received land patents under the Homestead Act of 1862 that guaranteed title (rather than a trust relationship) to our ancestral lands.
 Our family remained in the area until 1959 when the US Army Corp instituted a “condemnation” proceeding (eminent domain) and forced us to move off the land.

 I am not the first in my family to advocate for our land return.
 I follow in the footsteps of all my relatives that have held the U.S. government accountable since April 19, 1880.
 This includes my grandmother, KHIMSTONIK (Mary Jim Chapman).
-She was there the day that her relatives were taken from their final resting place on Fishhook Island (now under water) in preparation for the Ice Harbor Dam.
+She was there the day that her relatives were taken from their final resting place on Fishhook Island (now under water due to the dam) in preparation for the Ice Harbor Dam.

 We have received so many false starts to the return.
 KHIMSTONIK and my Aunt AYATOOTONMI (Carrie) went so far as to testify in the 1988 U.S. Senate Hearing Before the Select Committee on Indian Affairs before the late Senator Daniel K. Inouye of Hawaii and Senator Daniel J. Evans of Washington.
 During the meeting, promises regarding our relatives were actually addressed on the record.
 Though these promises did not lead anywhere, the family never stopped remembering our relatives and the fight for our land.